Yes! You’ve found me. I’m delighted that you’ve discovered this occasional blog and me.

 My full-time service in the pastorate was short-lived, however with a growing family and a husband who was also in full-time service in the local church.

-I have been blessed to have the opportunity in recent years to serve short-term in several local church settings and as a chaplain at Virginia Wesleyan College in Norfolk and presently at a Continuing Care Community in Richmond.
-My husband and our five children keep life humming and much of my life is spent simply providing order and direction to our days.
+I have been blessed to have the opportunity over the years to serve short-term in several local church settings and as a chaplain at Virginia Wesleyan College in Norfolk.
+For the last four plus years I have found a wonderful setting of purpose and presence as a chaplain at a Continuing Care Community in Richmond.
+My husband and our five children (one of which has been launched and 2 are not far behind) keep life humming and much of my life is spent simply providing order and direction to our days.
 This season is a blessing and I am grateful for each moment.

 Since no life is one dimensional I weave into this blog of faith an abundance of life stories and personal interests from family life to cooking and crafts, exploring state parks and travels and my own journey.
 You’ll find essays, poems and poetry, photography, and even some thoughts and questions to spur your own reflection.
 It’s all a slice of a much bigger picture of life in these times and one I hope you will connect with in some way.
 When you do, be sure to let me know.
 Please note that all content is the property of Florence Brooks, unless otherwise noted.
 If you would like to use something online from this site, please link it directly back to this source.